-The intercalated year comprises two major elements: a 5,000-word literature review and a 12-week practical research project.
+The intercalated year comprises two major elements: a literature review and a 12-week practical research project.
 You will also take six lecture units from a range of options, including at least three of the following:

-- Optimisation, Behaviour and Life Histories
+- Sex, Behaviour and Life Histories

 - Sensory Ecology

 Studying zoology involves a considerable amount of self-directed learning and independent reading compared with veterinary science.
 This is particularly true of the research project, which, despite academic supervision, demands high levels of independence and self-organisation.
-Throughout the year you will also be encouraged to attend departmental research seminars on a diverse range of subjects.

 You can study a BSc after two or more years of study on your professional programme.
 Please refer to the admissions statement on our intercalation website for full guidance on how your application will be assessed.